GioF71/tidal-connect/README.md

 Please not that this solution will not be completely equivalent to the built-in premium feature of Volumio.
 That solution (probably) allows the attached (touch) display to show the currently playing song, while this solution for sure does not allow any that or other related features.

+#### Mandatory IPV6 support

+Tidal connect won't work if your system does not support ipv6.
+See [this](https://github.com/GioF71/tidal-connect/issues/21).
+Afaik, there is no solution or workaround available other then, somehow, enabling ipv6.

 ## DietPi

 On DietPi (which I am running on my Asus Tinkerboard), you might need to enable avahi-daemon, if this is not enabled yet.